Law Telegraph Company

 The Law Telegraph Company was an American company engaged in facilitating communications between lawyers in New York City.
-It was the first company to provide telephone services in New York City.
+It was the first company to provide telephone services in the city.

-In the spring of 1874, William A. Childs proposed to establish a ticker system for lawyers similar to the one provided for stock quotations.
+In early 1874, William A. Childs proposed to establish a ticker system for lawyers similar to the one provided for stock quotations.
 His service would connect the lawyers with various courts so they could determine the court calendars for each day, the decisions of the judges, and other court news.
 On soliciting the ideas of the lawyers who would be his customers, he found no interest, as this information was already available in daily newspapers, but the lawyers instead wanted a system where they could connect with each other to communicate; if a system was provided whereby a lawyer could communicate with any other lawyer who was also on the system, this would be useful, according to one of the lawyers consulted by Childs.
 Thus was born the Law Telegraph Company.

 Based on the suggestions made by these lawyers, Childs conceived of a system where there would be a central office and a signaling system where any lawyer could signal to that office to connect his wire to a specified office, using a device similar to Charles Wheatstone's "A B C instrument".
 The service was advertised to local lawyers and sold out very quickly.
 Childs's firm set up 60 bells in a central room; each lawyer had a number assigned and would signal to the operator the number the lawyer wanted to reach by ringing the bell (for example, 3 rings followed by 1 to reach "31").
 The bell was later replaced by a Morse telegraph sounder.